 fullDescription property

-A toolComponent object MAY contain a property named fullDescription whose value is a multiformatMessageString object (§3.12) containing a comprehensive description of the tool component.
+A toolComponent object MAY contain a property named fullDescription whose value is a localizable multiformatMessageString object (§3.12, §3.12.2) containing a comprehensive description of the tool component.

 The first sentence of fullDescription SHOULD provide a concise description of the tool component, suitable for display in cases where available space is limited.
 Tools that construct fullDescription in this way do not need to provide a value for shortDescription (§3.18.14).
 Tools that do not construct fullDescription in this way SHOULD provide a value for shortDescription, because otherwise, the initial portion of fullDescription that a viewer displays where available space is limited might not be understandable.